Manav5703/task-manager/README.md

 4. Set up environment variables:
    - Create `.env` file in the api directory
-   - Create `.env.local` file in the frontend directory
+   - Create `environment.ts` and `environment.prod.ts` files in the frontend/src/environments directory

 ### Running the Application